arthuraa/coq-utils/README.md

 ## Installation

 The package currently needs to be compiled by hand.
-It requires Coq v8.10 as well as the following [OPAM][5] packages:
+The requirements are:

+- Coq v8.10 -- v8.12
-- `coq-mathcomp-ssreflect`, `coq-mathcomp-fingroup`, `coq-mathcomp-algebra` v1.9
+- `coq-mathcomp-ssreflect`, `coq-mathcomp-fingroup`, `coq-mathcomp-algebra` v1.9 -- v1.11
 - `coq-extructures` (`dev` version; available in the `extra-dev` repository)
-- `coq-void` v0.1
 - `coq-deriving` (available in the `extra-dev` repository)

 To compile the package, simply run